laheavey/Playwright-Job-Scraper/README.md

 After graduating from Prime, I theorized that it would likely be easier to land my first SWE job at one of the many companies that had hired at least one prior graduate of my program.
 In my mind, these companies would already be familiar with the quality of education Prime provides, and I'd have an immediate and natural connection point to someone on the team.

 I scoured LinkedIn profiles and came up with a fairly robust list of companies; however, it was pretty tedious to manage the various LinkedIn alerts for job postings (and I couldn't be sure every company was even *using* LinkedIn for open roles).
-After a few days of refreshing an absolute boatload of individual business websites, I figured there was an opportunity here to make my life a little easier.
+After a few days of refreshing a metric ton of individual business websites, I figured there was an opportunity here to make my life a little easier.

 My intent is to tackle this in three stages: